36 caregiver tips: How to make bathing easier for the elderly ?

 Set out all you need

-All the towels, soaps, bath salts, bathrobe, mats etc need to be where they should be and easily reachable from where your parent is bathing.
+All the towels, soaps, bath salts, bathrobe, mats etc need to be where they are easily reached from where your parent is bathing.

 Tip # 20